wevm/viem/site/docs/clients/wallet.md

 })
 ```

-## Externally Owned Accounts (Experimental)
+## Local Accounts (Experimental)

 ::: warning
-Externally Owned Accounts are currently experimental.
+Local Accounts are currently experimental.
 Use with caution.
 :::

-An Externally Owned Account performs signing of transactions & messages with a private key **before** executing a method over JSON-RPC.
+A Local Account performs signing of transactions & messages with a private key **before** executing a method over JSON-RPC.

-Below are the steps to integrate an Externally Owned Account into viem.
+Below are the steps to integrate an Local Account into viem.

 #### Initialize a Wallet Client